freqtrade/freqtrade/docs/hyperopt.md

 add it to the `populate_indicators()` method in `hyperopt.py`.

 ## Execute Hyperopt

 Once you have updated your hyperopt configuration you can run it.
-Because hyperopt tries a lot of combination to find the best parameters it will take time you will have the result (more than 30 mins).
+Because hyperopt tries a lot of combinations to find the best parameters it will take time you will have the result (more than 30 mins).

-We strongly recommend to use `screen` to prevent any connection loss.
+We strongly recommend to use `screen` or `tmux` to prevent any connection loss.

 ```bash
 python3 ./freqtrade/main.py -c config.json hyperopt -e 5000
 ```